markstanl/Codecademy-Projects/Machine Learning\AI Engineer Career Path/Notes/MachineLearningFundamentals.md

 ```

 ## Natural Log Transformation
 Natural log transformations are useful with very right-skewed data with large outliers.
-A log transformation is pretty easy, and we can just us NumPy.
+A log transformation is pretty easy, and we can just use NumPy.
 ```Python
 data = df['data']
 log_data = np.log(data)
 ```
+## Regression vs. Classification
+Regression is used for predicting outputs that are continuous numbers, like predicting the height of someone based on their caloric intake.
+Linear regression is the most popular version of this.
+On the other hand, classification is used when predicting which group an input should land in like predicting if a camera is sensing a human or an animal.
+Multi-label classification allows for multiple responses if needed.
+Like if there is a human and an animal in an image, it could clarify that.